lundha/lundha.github.io/blog2/_posts/2021-1-11-serverless-in-aws.md

 ```

 ### Static web hosting
 The static web site is written in HTML with the following function handling the API call.
-Upload the index.html file to a bucket in S3 and enable static website hosting with permissions described in bucket policy.
+Upload the index.html file to a bucket in S3 and enable static website hosting with permissions described in bucket policy to host the web site in AWS.
 ```
         $(document).ready(function() {